 Depression doesn't necessarily have a single origin.
 It could be chemical.
 It could be spiritual.
 It could be the byproduct of our thinking styles.
 This means that it can help to have input from different professionals.

 Spending time with your pastor can offer spiritual insight and suggestions for approaching Scripture, prayer, and other practices that can help strengthen your spirit and draw you closer to God.
 Your doctor might suggest lifestyle changes or put you on medication that will help correct a chemical imbalance.
-Lastly, it's helpful to talk to a counselor who can equip you to consider your thinking habits and help you get past some of the obstacles to more healthy thinking.
+Lastly, it's helpful to talk to a counselor who can equip you to consider your thinking habits and help you get past some of the depressive or anxiety-ridden obstacles to more healthy thinking.

 Depression doesn't have to be a barrier